intob/permacast/readme.md

 ![Image on Arweave](https://svc.permacast.io/e89000c615a420acbfd6b1f58558e4be5625f1bd792892821384756a5cc44ef3)

 ## Utility
-The host can be swapped out for any deployment or implementation of this service, making it essentially just a gateway to content on Arweave.
+The host can be swapped out for any deployment or implementation of this service, making it essentially just a gateway for content on Arweave.

 ## Perf
 I have put this service behind Cloudflare's CDN to reduce latency & solve rate-limits.
 I have also deployed the app in multiple availability zones.